Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 <img src="./images/home1.jpg" width="auto" height="320">

 If the projector is stuck on the Google Chromecast screen, click into the Youtube App and say, “Ok Google, Activate Menu.”
-You should see a black notification banner that says, “Python script reconnected”, indicating that the room is reconnected.
+You should see a black notification banner that says, “Python script reconnected”, indicating that the room has reconnected.

 ### Projector no signal detected